Ghini/ghini.desktop/doc/report.rst

 -------------------------------

 The Mako report formatter uses the Mako template language for generating reports.
-More information about Mako and it's language can be found at `makotemplates.org <http://www.makotemplates.org>`_.
+More information about Mako and its language can be found at `makotemplates.org <http://www.makotemplates.org>`_.

 The Mako templating system should already be installed on your